-The world renowned radiation oncology team at Orange County CyberKnife are experts in treating cancer of the prostate gland.
-Prostate cancer is the formation of abnormal cells in the prostate gland which create a lump.
+Prostate cancer occurs when the formation of abnormal cells in the prostate gland creates a lump.
 The cells can grow rapidly and sometimes spread to other parts of the body.
-It is the most common non-skin cancer for American men, affecting 1 in 7.
+It is the most common non-skin cancer, affecting 1 in 7 American men.

 |Prostate Cancer Survival Rates*|